ssiekmann/PMSensorNet/README.md

 # Project purpose
 The purpose of this repository is to equip you with a checklist and steps.
 You should be able to get your sensor running within half hour if you have all parts.

+# Motivation
+The city of Portland in Oregon has some dirty secrets.
+When I moved here, I didn't know that

+1. Precision Castparts Corp. is the number one air polluter in the U.S. (disputed by PCC, not surprisingly) https://en.wikipedia.org/wiki/Precision_Castparts_Corp.#cite_note-19
+2. Glas production facilities within residential neighborhoods emit large amounts of toxic heavy metals such as lead, arsenic and cadmium
+3. The agency entrusted with making sure our water is clean and the air is fresh is not positioned to do just that.
+4. Emission control standards in the United States are much, much weaker than in the European Union.

 # Hardware

+Here is what you need to buy:

+1.

 # Software